Cyclotomic and abelian points in backward orbits of rational functions: Introduction

-The proof makes an essential use of Theorem~\ref{thm1}; point (2) needs the results of~\cite{benedetto2} and~\cite{jones_ev}.
-Notice that we do not impose any condition on the dynamics of $\phi$: unlike in~\cite{Chen,DZ,ostafe} the hypotheses have an arithmetic flavour.
-Moreover, notice that writing $\phi$ as $ax+a/x+c$ is not restrictive with regard to the conclusion we want to obtain, since every quadratic rational function is conjugate to one in that shape over a finite extension of $K$.
+The proof makes an essential use of Theorem~\ref{finite_ramification}; point (2) needs the results of~\cite{benedetto2} and~\cite{jones_ev}.
+The hypotheses of Theorem~\ref{suff_conditions} are very different from those of~\cite{Chen,DZ,ostafe}: maps that satisfy $(1)$ or $(2)$ need not have a periodic critical point (in fact, the forward orbits of the critical points can be both infinite).
+From the dynamical point of view, the existence of a prime $\p$ with $v_\p(a)=0$ implies that the map has good reduction at $\p$, and therefore its $\p$-adic Julia set is necessarily empty (see \cite[Proposition 5.11]{benedetto1}).
+Notice that writing $\phi$ as $ax+a/x+c$ is not restrictive with regard to the conclusion we want to obtain, since every quadratic rational function is conjugate to one in that shape over a finite extension of $K$.

 Finally, in Section~\ref{lattes} we study abelian points in backward orbits of Latt\`es maps.
+We will use a slightly stronger notion of Latt\`es map, that keeps track of the fields of definition of the objects involved.

-Recall that a Latt\`es map is a rational map $\phi$ that fits in a commutative diagram of the following form:
+\begin{definition} Let $K$ be a number field.
+A \emph{$K$-Latt\`es map} is a rational map $\phi\in K(x)$ that fits in a commutative diagram of the following form: